Coding Interview Time Management: Two Bottlenecks

 Take Minimum meeting rooms: Given a list of meeting intervals, find the minimum number of conference rooms needed so no two overlapping meetings share a room.

-Without trained identification, you read this and think: "intervals, maybe I sort them?"
+Without trained pattern reading, you read this and think: "intervals, maybe I sort them?"
 You sort by start time.
 Then you try nested loops to count overlaps.
 You realize that's O(n²).
 You consider a priority queue but aren't sure when to add or remove meetings.
 Ten minutes pass, and you still haven't committed to a strategy.

 With trained identification, you read the same problem and recognize three structural signals in the first 30 seconds: overlapping intervals, simultaneous count, and minimize resources.
 Those three signals map directly to the maximum overlap pattern.
 Sort by start time, sweep through events, track the running count of active meetings.
 Algorithm locked in before minute 6.

 The gap between those two outcomes isn't intelligence.
 It's whether you've practiced mapping problem signals to patterns.
-Most preparation methods don't train this step at all.
+Typical preparation methods don't train this step at all.
 You solve problems, read solutions, and hope recognition develops on its own.
 Sometimes it does.
 Often it doesn't.

-“The difference between a 3-minute identification and a 15-minute identification isn't the problem's difficulty.
+“The difference between a 3-minute identification and a 15 minute identification isn't the problem's difficulty.
 It's whether you've trained the triggers.”

 On Codeintuition, every pattern module includes an explicit identification lesson before any problem is attempted.
 You don't just learn how the maximum overlap pattern works.
 You learn the structural signals that tell you when it applies: overlapping intervals plus resource counting plus minimize or maximize.
-That 30-second identification comes from training, not shortcuts.
+That 30-second read comes from training, not shortcuts.

 Mental dry running saves more time than it costs